COVID RISK ASSESSMENT PLEASE READ STATEMENT BELOW

 There is no charge for electricity.

 Dogs: One well behaved dog is welcome by arrangement on the understanding that any 'deposits' in the garden etc are cleaned up for the benefit of other visitors, it is kept off furniture and beds and should not be left alone in the property.
-Doggy 'stuff' is not provided but can be booked and hired from Pam Manning at Creature Comforts on 01720 422478 or email@example.com
+Doggy 'stuff' is not provided but can be booked and hired from Rhiannon at Creature Comforts on 07887950987 or firstname.lastname@example.org

-The gardens are large for Scilly but please note barbeques are not allowed and we would ask you to respect your neighbours who are island residents.
+The gardens are large for Scilly and secluded but please note barbeques are not allowed and we would ask you to respect your neighbours who are island residents.

 from £350 - £1450 p.w. and for late availability, please check home pages and phone or email for prices